CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/MagicRules/MagicSkills.md

 These magic skills represent generic types of magic representing different concepts.
 Skill in one of these represents the ability to manipulate and control the element/concept.

 If you are making a magic system, these will magic skills could have different names in your system for flavor.
-You'll wanna determine what types of damage the magic skill will be capable of causing.
-You'll want to determine if this magic skill could be used for melee combat, a good rule of thumb is if it can't create something physical that could block a sword, than it probably isn't melee capable.
-You'll also want to determine if it is range capable, which determines if a magic can make ranged attacks.
+You need to determine what damage types each magic skill will be capable of causing.
+Next, you'll need to determine if this magic skill could be used for melee combat, a good rule of thumb is if it can't create something physical that could block a sword, than it probably isn't melee capable.
+Finally, you'll need to determine if it is range capable, which determines if a magic can make ranged attacks.

  This is not an exhaustive list, feel free to add your own.